 More than 50% of children get too much sugar in their diet.
 The biggest part of the sugar comes from sweets, cakes and ice cream, but fizzy drinks and juice are also big contributors.
-It is recommended that the intake of sugar by children (and adults) is below 10% of their total daily energy intake.
+It is recommended that the intake of sugar by children is below 10% of their total daily energy intake.
 For smaller children, that is approx. 25–30 grams of sugar per day, and for school children it is approx. 45–55 grams per day, maximum.
-In comparison, most fizzy drinks contain more than 30 grams of sugar.
+In comparison, most fizzy drinks contain more than 30 grams of sugar per serving.

 Too much sugar is bad because it will give you a lot of calories and it takes up space from essential nutrients like vitamins, protein and minerals leading to overweight and malnutrition.
 Also, sugar feed the harmful bacteria in your mouth, which can lead to tooth decay.
-Eating too much sugar can also cause insulin resistance, which can lead to diabetes, overweight, obesity, metabolic problems, fatty liver and cardiovascular disease.
+Eating too much sugar can also lead to diabetes, overweight, obesity, metabolic problems, fatty liver and cardiovascular disease.

 5 ways to healthier family habits: